 How to check my enrollment appointment?
 (Answer)

-During Enrolment Validation Period, you may validate courses in your shopping cart to check time clashes, fulfillment of requisites, and term study load etc.
+During the Mock Course Registration Period, you may validate courses in your shopping cart to check time clashes, fulfillment of requisites, and term study load etc.

 Enrolment requirement refers to the selection criteria for a class/course.
 The system will check if you have fulfilled all enrolment requirements when you submit the shopping cart for validation or course enrolment.